Photo Credit: Thadah Wah

 For those of you who fear okra for its slime, have no fear!
 You only need high heat.
 Fresh okra that's cooked at a high temperature for less time is generally way less slimy.
 One CSA member throws it on the grill and another throws it in a hot skillet and cooks it until just tender with some garlic and spices.
-It's also wonderful roasted.
+It's also wonderful roasted (see below) or made into chips.
 And you can always bread it with cornmeal and buttermilk and fry it like a true North Carolinian.

 RECIPE: Roasted Okra (serves 4)